khye99/Alternate_title/README.md

 # Alternate_title
-A custom plugin for Gutenberg editor where user can take in an alternate title to a page or post
+A custom WordPress plugin for Gutenberg editor where user can take in an alternate title to a page or post